We're investing over $619 million to upgrade and expand Queen Elizabeth II Jubilee Hospital (QEII). The upgrades include:

 We're working with people and groups from our community to help plan the upgrades and get feedback including:

-• design user groups where we co-designed clinical and public spaces with architects and clinicians
+• design user groups to help us co-design our clinical and public spaces with architects and clinicians

-• consultations about the look and design of the upgrades and wayfinding strategy
+• meetings about the look and design of the upgrades and wayfinding

 • training and work experience opportunities for local school students.